acham/spacefish/README.md

 Building
 --------

-1) select one bucket allocation algorithm listed above in the Makefile
+1. select one bucket allocation algorithm listed above in the Makefile

-2)
-    make
+2. `make`

 Running
 -------

-1) run:
-        ./bin/daemon first
+1. Launch the daemon first: `./bin/daemon`

-2) To run an application over spacefish, set the LD_PRELOAD environment variable to ./bin/libufs.so.
+2. To run an application over SpaceFish (all file-related operations for this application will be re-directed to SpaceFish), set the `LD_PRELOAD` environment variable to `bin/libufs.so`.